keelan-krinsky/University-Notes.-/Notes/APES/Integrated Notes.markdown

 ##### Factors affecting $R_{0}$
 1. S- the number of susceptible hosts.
 2. L the time period over which a host is infectious
-3. $Beta$ the transmission rate or probability
+3. $Beta$ the transmission rate or probabilityi

-###### threshold population size
+###### Threshold population size
 population size above which a disease is likely to spread through the population
 $S_{T}=\frac{1}{\Beta L}$

 # Example questions.

 ### Questions list
 Draw sommel diagram place an ecosystem.